NicklasHolmberg/ComplexValuedNeuralNetworks/README.md

 These metrics collectively provide a holistic view of the models' performance across different dimensions.

-## Requirements
-- Python 3.x: The primary programming language used.
-- TensorFlow: The core framework for building and training neural network models.
-- Keras: Integrated within TensorFlow, used for its high-level neural networks API which simplifies model construction and experimentation.
-- NumPy: Essential for numerical computations, particularly for data preprocessing.
-- scikit-learn: Used for additional data processing and evaluation metrics.

 ## How to Run

 1. **Clone this repository.**